corrode/corrode.github.io/content/blog/paradigms/index.md

 }
 ```

-The inherent complexity of the problem is starting to show.
-We have one more level of
+While we have one more level of nesting, the imperative version holds up
-nesting.
-Still, the imperative version holds up reasonably well.
+reasonably well.

 Now, the functional version: